pietroppeter/nimib/sandbox/notes.md

   - json backend should always be defined
     - but stuff can be marked as to be skipped, e.g. the default theme should not be serialized

+## Third day - Feb 29

+- goal: add json backend
+- useful distraction: added a potential idea for sugar for creating blocks
+- interesting question: now NbDoc is special, what if I make it non special?
+- an idea I am realizing:
+  - all side effects should happen during block creation
+  - block rendering should be kept pure
+  - in particular this means that block that need an id from global nb object need to generate it at block creation time!
+- reminder for later: to fully support custom container blocks I will need to add in Nb object something that tells me where to add next block

+todo:
+- [x] restructured minib and added sugar for blocks
+- [ ] json backend

 ## Second day - Feb 28

 - [x] review Hugo solution for oop